Murder of Elli Perkins: Early life

 Elli Perkins, born Elli Present, was raised Jewish; she married Don Perkins, who was brought up with a Christian background.
-Elli had met Don shortly after taking a Scientology course.
+Elli met Don shortly after taking a Scientology course.
 Before moving to Buffalo, Elli had lived in Rochester and attended the Rochester Institute of Technology.
 She crafted handmade glass art and traveled to the Sterling Renaissance Festival, an annual renaissance fair in upstate New York of which she was a member, to sell her wares.
 She also helped to run the Niagara Craft Association.

-In 1979, both Don and Elli Perkins, both Scientologists, reached the state of "Clear" after taking Scientology courses and receiving auditing processes.
+In 1979, Don and Elli Perkins, both Scientologists, reached the state of "Clear" after taking Scientology courses and receiving auditing processes.
 The family then moved to California and lived there during the 1980s, where Elli worked at the Church of Scientology's Celebrity Centre in Los Angeles.
 By the late 1980s, the family had moved back to Buffalo.
 Elli and Don had a daughter and a son named Jeremy, the latter of whom lived at home and worked for Don's contracting company.
 In addition to contracting work, Don is a cabinetmaker and carpenter.

 Declining mental health of her son

 At age 24, Jeremy began to show changes in behavior, telling his father that he was hearing voices in his mind.
 At that time, Jeremy's parents sent him to join Scientology's Sea Org in California, which they hoped would help resolve his troubling behavior.
 His treatment did not succeed with the Sea Org, so he returned to his parents within a few months, resuming his job at his father's business.

 A family friend said, "Elli strongly believed that psychiatry was an evil", so she would not consult a psychiatrist about her son's mental illness.
 Scientologists believe that psychiatry "doesn't work".
 Court-ordered psychiatric evaluations of Jeremy showed that he was displaying symptoms of schizophrenia in 2001.
 His defense attorney, John Nuchereno, said that his condition declined over the summer of 2002, and that his father had to terminate his employment.
-His deterioration exhausted the Church's efforts to cure him; they classified Jeremy as a level III "Potential Trouble Source" and banned him from further Scientology courses.
+His deterioration exhausted the Church's efforts to cure him; they classified Jeremy as a level III "potential trouble source" and banned him from further Scientology courses.